SEPM Carbonate Research Group

 Annual Meeting Report

-This year’s SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in Houston, Texas, on Monday, April 7, from 7-11 PM at the Hyatt Regency Houston.
+This year’s SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in Calgary, Alberta, Canada, on Monday, June 20, 2016 from 7:30-10 PM at the Telus Center located between the Hyatt and Marriott Downtown Calgary.
 The program this year included the following components:

 1. Carbonate Community Announcements